-Perhaps you’re currently in your very first professional job.
-Perhaps you’ve been around the block for a while and you’ve worked for many employers under many job titles.
-Or, you could be somewhere in between the two extremes.
-But one thing you’re sure of: you’re still on the hunt for that dream job.
-Where is it and why haven’t you found it yet?
+Maybe you’re contently performing your very first professional job.
+Perhaps you’ve been around the block having worked for many employers under many job titles.
+Or, you’re somewhere in between.
+But there’s one thing you’re sure of: someday you will land your dream job.

 Boundless marketing messages feed into the idea that your dream job is awaiting your much anticipated arrival.
 Colleges love to brag about high job placements for their graduates into happily-ever-after occupations.
 Social media bombards with promises to help you find your dream job.
 Recruiters, career coaches and career strategists like to boast about placing people into their dream jobs.

 If you noticed, I am referring to your dream job as an ‘idea’ (see Post #17).
 As mentioned above, this idea is rampant in our society, as if your dream job truly exists (you just have to find it).
 After all, it sounds completely reasonable, and even expected, that many working professionals feel entitled to that one dream job.

 What’s the problem with all this fluffy messaging?
 The problem is that maybe there is no dream job out there.
 In fact, I would state most professionals I’ve encountered have never found their dream jobs.
 Don’t get me wrong, there are certainly some people who do.
 I’m afraid they are few and far between.